How To Train A Dog...

 Establish The Rules Of The House

-And The Sooner You Do The Less Problems You Will Encounter In The Future With Your Dog
+And The Sooner You Do The Less Problems You Will Encounter

 No dog that I have worked with would be recommended to use any medication (unless for health reasons recommended by a vet) and the owners would be helped to understand the best way to psychologically help their dogs with behavioural problems.
 We have had no reason to recommend the use of any training method that offer dominance (electric, pinch, spray, barking collars, stones in a tin etc...), unless it was something your dogs own mother would use to correct behavioural problems.
 We only recommend Half Check collars (sometimes called Half Choke, although used correctly should not choke) and a training lead.

 We help the owner to understand the dog language and how to naturally correct any behavioural problems and using these methods we are proud to say we have helped every dog that we have worked with.
-Although it is upto you as the owner to continue to use these methods correctly after our departure as to continue to help your dog to feel safe and offer you respect.
+Although it is up to you as the owner to continue to use these methods correctly after our departure as to continue to help your dog to feel safe and offer you respect.

 Puppy training should always focus on socialization, socialization, socialization and the prevention of unwanted behaviours.
 The biting of the ankles, barking, jumping, chasing and nipping that may be cute in your puppy will not be cute when he grows into an adult, no matter the breed.
 Rather than focusing on puppy training obedience, you should concentrate on puppy socialization and the prevention of problem behaviours through rewarding desirable behaviours, keeping in mind not to reinforce unwanted behaviours through play or petting at the wrong time.
 Good management and a good understanding of how your dog thinks, can help to stop unwanted behaviour without the need for punishment (more on this later!)